4ashutosh98/Search-Engine-LLM-app/README.md

 This application is a powerful research assistant built with Langchain that can search across multiple knowledge sources including Wikipedia, arXiv, and the web via DuckDuckGo.
 It leverages Groq's LLM capabilities to provide intelligent, context-aware responses to user queries.

 ## Live Demo
-Try the application live at: [https://huggingface.co/spaces/ashutoshchoudhari/Search-Engine-LLM-app](https://huggingface.co/spaces/ashutoshchoudhari/Search-Engine-LLM-app)
+Try the application live at: [Hugging Face Spaces](https://huggingface.co/spaces/ashutoshchoudhari/Search-Engine-LLM-app)

 ## Features
 - **Multi-source search**: Access information from Wikipedia, arXiv scientific papers, and web results